Finding the Best Cabinet Polish

 1. Beeswax Polish

-This polish delivered a subtle sheen while reviving wood without the heavy gloss some products leave behind.
+This polish delivered a subtle sheen and revived the wood without the heavy gloss some products leave behind.
 Plus, it smells great.
-We tested this directly against an old can of cabinet magic we found, miraculously, and it not only holds up but debatably outperforms our go-to.
+We tested this directly against an old can of Cabinet Magic we found, miraculously, and it not only holds up but arguably outperforms it.

 2. Weiman Cabinet & Wood Clean & Shine

 It tackled fingerprints and grime with ease, and left a warm finish that made our cabinets feel brand new.
-It was the best of our A tier polishes from the video and is an affordable professional polish solid for subcontractors and builders punching out dozens of kitchens for their clients.
+This is an affordable, professional polish ideal for subcontractors and builders working on multiple kitchen projects for their clients.

 3. Rejuvenate Cabinet & Furniture Restorer